NOTE: Areas with blue text show the most recent market updates since the February Capital Highlights email.

-The intermediate (weeks to months) indicator (see Fig. 4) is in positive status and ticked up to 34 from the prior week’s 35.
-Separately, the quarter-by-quarter indicator – based on domestic and international stock trend status at the start of each quarter – gave a positive indication for the third quarter of 2013.
+The intermediate (weeks to months) indicator (see Fig. 4) remains in positive status, ending the week at 27, up substantially from the prior week’s 21.
+Separately, the quarter-by-quarter indicator – based on domestic and international stock trend status at the start of each quarter – gave a positive indication for the prospects for the first quarter of 2014.

 In the Secular (years to decades) timeframe (Figs. 1 & 2), the Secular Bear still is in force as the long-term valuation of the market is too high to sustain a new rip-roaring Secular Bull.
 In the Cyclical (months to years) timeframe (Fig. 3), all major equity markets are in Cyclical Bull territory, with the US being far stronger than any other major market.
-The Bond market is in Cyclical Bear territory as of June 7th.
+The Bond market returned to Cyclical Bull territory as of February 28th.
 In the Intermediate (weeks to months) timeframe (Fig. 4), US equity markets remain in positive status.
-The quarter-by-quarter indicator gave a positive signal for the 4th quarter: both US and International equities were in uptrends at the start of Q4, which signals a higher likelihood of an up quarter than a down quarter.
+The quarter-by-quarter indicator gave a positive signal for the 1st quarter: both US and International equities were in uptrends at the start of Q1, which signals a higher likelihood of an up quarter than a down quarter.

 In the markets: